bekeleandu024-ui/fleet-app-beta/AI_TRIP_INSIGHTS_PROMPT.md

 - `total_cost > 0` → Cost data exists, do NOT flag as missing
 - `driver.assigned: true` → Driver IS assigned, do NOT flag as incomplete
 - `unit.assigned: true` → Unit IS assigned, do NOT flag as missing
-- `margin_pct >= 15` → Margin is healthy, report it positively
+- `margin_pct >= 15` → Margin is healthy - DO NOT MENTION IT (Green status conveys this)

-**NEVER generate these false alerts:**
+**ONLY FLAG TRUE PROBLEMS:**
-- ❌ "Missing Cost Data" when cost > $0
+- ❌ Driver in wrong region vs pickup location
-- ❌ "Revenue at Risk" when revenue > $0
+- ❌ Planned start time has passed without status update
-- ❌ "Driver Assignment Incomplete" when driver.assigned = true
+- ❌ Margin < 15% (Yellow) or < 10% (Red)
-- ❌ "Zero Cost Structure" when totalCost > $0
+- ❌ Missing driver or unit assignment
-- ❌ "Incomplete Trip Data" when core fields are populated
+- ❌ Cross-border trip without required certifications

-**INSTEAD generate accurate positive insights:**
+**DO NOT MENTION:**
-- ✅ "Financial Health: $X revenue, $Y cost, Z% margin"
+- ✅ Healthy margins (implied by Green status)
-- ✅ "Driver Assigned: [Name] ([Type])"
+- ✅ Driver/unit assignments when complete
-- ✅ "Unit Ready: [Number]"
+- ✅ "Good utilization" or "on track"
-- ✅ "Healthy Margin: X% above 15% target"
+- ✅ Any positive indicators

 ---